Mirocow/yii2-telegram-api/README.md

 nohup php ./yii telegram/bot/index
 ```

-And after you can run /help in the chat of the Teleram cliet.
+And after you can run /help in the chat of the Teleram client.